tascott/london-doodles-decap/content/home.md

   image: /images/dogs.jpg
 about:
   panels:
-    - title: Our Home Breeding
+    - title: Home Breeding
-      content: >
-        Our puppies are home raised, born in our bedroom, then move downstairs to the hub of the home.
-We like them to be fully immersed in a normal home environment.
-The start of a puppy's life is a hugely important aspect in creating a stable family dog.
+      content: All of our puppies are born in our bedroom and, as they grow, are moved to the bustling centre of our home.
+We believe in fully immersing them in a typical family environment from the very beginning.
       image: /images/bg-banner.jpg
     - title: Our Experience
       content: We have been working as a family on our lines for over 10 years, but we